-Entity Board/Committee INEDS Exec Role Links into Boards governance structures to ensure they enable FIBL to perform its role as Designated Insurer effectively. approved, approved with subjectivities, amended or rejected by the FIBL Board or referred back to the FIHL Board.
-FUL Board 4 (inc. Chair) 2 Considering and deciding on FUL Strategy, business plans, operations, risk framework and tolerances, and matters affecting FUL, including matters referred for approval by FIHL Committees, FUL Committees or Group Management Committees Considers, challenges and is the sole point of FUL approval.
-Matters cascaded from the FIHL Board may be approved, approved with subjectivities, amended or rejected by the FUL Board or referred back to the FIHL Board.
-Audit Committee 4 0 Independent review and challenge at FUL level of financial and regulatory reporting and the internal control environment, oversight of the Internal Audit function and external auditors Committee Chair provides report into FUL Board and the Group General Counsel ensures any matters referred to the FIHL Board are so referred Risk & Capital Committee 4 2 To advise the FUL Board in respect of risk and capital management and oversight of risk management and tolerances Committee Chair provides report into FUL Board and Group CRO ensures any matters referred to the FIHL Board are so referred FIID Board 3 (inc. Chair) 2 Considering and deciding on FIID Strategy, business plans, operations, risk framework and tolerances, and matters affecting FIID, including matters referred for approval by FIHL Committees, FIID Committees or Group Management Committees Considers, challenges and is the sole point of FIID approval.
-Matters cascaded from the FIHL Board may be approved, approved with subjectivities, amended or rejected by the FIID Board or referred back to the FIHL Board.
-Audit Committee 3 2 Independent review and challenge at FIID level of financial and regulatory reporting and the internal control environment, oversight of the Internal Audit function and external auditors Committee Chair provides report into FIID Board and the Group General Counsel ensures any matters referred to the FIHL Board are so referred Risk & Capital Committee 3 2 To advise the FIID Board in respect of risk and capital management and oversight of risk management and tolerances Committee Chair provides report into FIID Board and Group CRO ensures any matters referred to the FIHL Board are so referred FML Board 0 2 Considering and deciding on FML Strategy and matters affecting FML Considers, challenges and is the sole point of FML approval.
-Matters cascaded from the FIHL Board may be approved, approved with subjectivities, amended or rejected by the FML Board or referred back to the FIHL Board.
+Entity Board/Committee INEDS Exec Role Links into Boards FIBL governance structures to ensure they enable FIBL to perform its role as Designated Insurer effectively. amended or rejected by the FIBL Board or referred to the FIHL Board.
+FUL Board 4 (Inc. Chair) 2 Considering and deciding on FUL Strategy, business plans, operations, risk framework and tolerances, and matters affecting FUL, including matters referred for approval by FIHL Committees, FUL Committees or Group Management Committees.
+Considers, challenges and is the sole point of FUL approval.
+Matters cascaded from the FIHL Board may be approved, approved with subjectivities, amended or rejected by the FUL Board or referred to the FIHL Board.
+Audit Committee 4 - Independent review and challenge at FUL level of financial and regulatory reporting and the internal control environment, oversight of the Internal Audit function and external auditors.
+Committee Chair provides report into FUL Board on the outcome of the audit committee.
+The Group General Counsel ensures any matters referred to the FIHL Board are so referred.
+Risk & Capital Committee 4 2 To advise the FUL Board in respect of risk and capital management and oversight of risk management and tolerances.
+Committee Chair provides report into FUL Board.
+The Group CRO ensures any matters referred by the FIHL Board are also reported to the FUL Board.
+FIID Board 3 (Inc. Chair) 2 Considering and deciding on FIID Strategy, business plans, operations, risk framework and tolerances, and matters affecting FIID, including matters referred for approval by FIHL Committees, FIID Committees or Group Management Committees.
+Considers, challenges and is the sole point of FIID approval.
+Matters cascaded from the FIHL Board may be approved, approved with subjectivities, amended or rejected by the FIID Board or referred to the FIHL Board.
+Audit Committee 3 2 Independent review and challenge at FIID level of financial and regulatory reporting and the internal control environment, oversight of the Internal Audit function and external auditors.
+Committee Chair provides report into FIID Board.
+The Group General Counsel ensures any matters referred to the FIHL Board are so referred.
+Risk & Capital Committee 3 2 To advise the FIID Board in respect of risk and capital management and oversight of risk management and tolerances.
+Committee Chair provides report into FIID Board.
+The Group CRO ensures any matters referred by the FIHL Board are also reported to the FIID Board.
+FML Board - 3 Considering and deciding on FML Strategy and matters affecting FML.
+Considers, challenges and is the sole point of FML approval.
+Matters cascaded from the FIHL Board may be approved, approved with subjectivities, amended or rejected by the FML Board or referred to the FIHL Board.